rotundasoftware/baseline/README.md

 # baseline.js

 basline.js is a small library that organizes application logic and data in node.js web applications into interdependent services that can be used both on the client and the server.
-It provides a small, simple, in memory data store to organize and access data on the client.
-The same in memory database and logic can also be used on the server side.
+It provides a small, simple, in-memory data store to organize and access data on the client.
+The same in-memory database and logic can also be used on the server side.

 A baseline object may be  initialized both on the server and on the client.
 On the server, a baseline object is initialized on a per request basis.
 For example, in an express.js app,